akazukin5151/koneko/README.md

 ```
 For more details refer to the [manual](MANUAL.md#Usage).
 You might also want to look at [how to configure](MANUAL.md#Configuration) the display settings according to your terminal size.

-# Roadmap

-* illust follow mode seems to be not updating outdated images?
-Most reliable mitigation is to manually delete the folder
-* In-depth usage documentation?
-* Consistent public and private methods and attributes again (only show public ones in puml)
-* Startup time seems to be slow, but the delay is before the first line even executes.
-Import time is fast. `pip install` using the wheel seems to be faster.

-## Features

-* Go to related works from image view (illust_related)
-* View recommended illusts (illust_recommended)

 ## Upcoming changelog (in dev branch)

 For full changelogs please see [releases](https://github.com/twenty5151/koneko/releases)